SC0R9I0N/qr-class-manager/lambdas/README.md

    - Professors can manage sessions, generate QR codes, and view all attendance
    - Students can only scan QR codes and view their own attendance

 4. **SNS Notifications:** Attendance confirmations are sent via SNS when students successfully mark attendance.
+The notification includes lecture material download information if materials are available for the session.

+5. **Lecture Materials:** Professors can upload zip files containing lecture materials for each session.
+When students scan QR codes for attendance, the SNS notification includes a presigned URL (valid for 24 hours) to download the materials.
+Students must have marked attendance before they can download materials.

 5. **Shared Code:** The `shared/` directory contains reusable utilities.
 When deploying, make sure the shared code is accessible to all Lambda functions (use Lambda Layers).